rubaiyat2009/TripApp/README.md

 # TripApp
-This is a trip app with Xamarin
+This is a trip app with Xamarin.
 To start, it is important to understand the requirements and features of the TripApp.
 We will do this by quickly defining some of the high-level things this app will allow its users to do: